Bucharest

 220V / 50Hz Standard European Plug

 Bucharest is served by two airports: Henri Coandă International Airport (OTP) and Aurel Vlaicu International Airport (BBU).
-The Henri Coandă International Airport is located approximately 17 kilometres from the city centre of Bucharest and the journey takes 40 minutes.
+The Henri Coandă International Airport is located approximately 17 kilometres from the city centre of Bucharest and the journey takes about 40 minutes.
 Most international and domestic flights leave regularly from here.
 Trains connect the airport and the Bucharest North Railway Station.
-You can also catch the 780 express bus line.
-Bus 783 connects the airport and the city centre and it runs throughout the whole day, every 40 minutes at night.
-You can find the buses in front if the Arrivals Terminal and the Departures Terminal.
+The trains depart every 40 minutes and the trip takes 20 minutes.
+You can also catch the 100 Express line.
+Bus 100 connects the airport and the city centre.
+By day, the bus leaves every 15 minutes and every 30 minutes at night.
+You can find the buses in front of the Arrivals Terminal and the Departures Terminal.
 Taxis can be ordered on the touch screen in the Arrivals Terminal.

-Aurel Vlaicu International Airport (BBU) is located 8 kilometres north of the city centre, and the journey takes approximately 20 minutes.
+Bucharest Băneasa Airport (BBU) is located 8 kilometres north of the city centre, and the journey takes approximately 20 minutes.
 It mainly serves charter flights for package holidays and domestic flights.
 To get to and from the airport you can catch buses 131, 335, 148, 112 and 301.
-You can also catch tram number 5 and the express route 783.
+You can also catch tram number 5 and the 100 Express line.